World Cuisines

 6. Chaat

 Chaat actually refers to an entire category of Indian food popular throughout the country in street stalls and roadside stands.
 Combining aromatic spices and tangy sauces, chaat blends elements that are sweet, salty, crunchy, spicy and savory into one dish bursting with flavor and texture sensations.

 Although every chaat may look a little different, versions of this unique Indian food usually share a similar design.
 Begin with a starchy base such as samosas, puffed rice or fried bread.
 Next, add lots of vegetables such as raw onion, boiled potatoes or chopped tomatoes.
-A sweet, spicy or tangy chutney is then poured over the vegetables followed by a dusting of chaat masala spice blend to give the chaat its signature flavor.

 7. Pani Puri

-Enjoying pani puri is an interactive experience in which you use your thumb to poke a hole in one side of a round, hollow puri, a deep-fried crisp flatbread, which is then filled with a mixture of flavored water, chili powder, chaat masala, tamarind chutney, potatoes, chickpeas or onions — although spices and fillings vary across regions.
-Pop the entire puri in your mouth to experience an explosion of vibrant flavors and textures.
+Enjoying pani puri is a fully interactive experience.
+You use your thumb to poke a hole in one side of a round, hollow puri, a deep-fried crisp flatbread, which is then filled with a mixture of flavored water, chili powder, chaat masala, tamarind chutney, potatoes, chickpeas or onions, although spices and fillings vary across regions.

 Pani puri is an Indian food commonly eaten as a snack